solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/claim_routing.md

 ```

 ### Example app
 We will now create an example app.
-This app will simulate a primary\canary deployment mode.
+This app will simulate a primary/canary deployment mode.
 We will use hashicorp's http-echo utility to send us a predefined response for demo purposes.
 To create the demo app, we will deploy a pod to simulate the primary deployment, a pod to simulate the canary deployment and a service to route to them:
 ```